johnwargo/Arduino-Glowing-Pumpkin/readme.md

 ![Finished Project](images/figure-01.png)

-Here's the project in action:
+Here's the project in action; it's a little hard to see the colors change, but it's cycling between different colors, I promise:

 <iframe src="https://player.vimeo.com/video/189246676" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/189246676">Arduino-powered Glowing Pumpkin</a> from <a href="https://vimeo.com/user39135142">John Wargo</a> on <a href="https://vimeo.com">Vimeo</a>.</p>